louisguichard/debate-ai/README.md

    - Number of max turns
    - Agent profiles (name, role, persona)

-2. Run the application:
+2. Run the web application:
    ```
-   python main.py
+   python app.py
    ```

-3. The debate will execute automatically, starting with the moderator introducing the topic and participants.
+3. Open a web browser and navigate to `http://localhost:5000`

+4. The web interface will display the debate in real time.

-4. The debate will conclude when either:
+5. The debate will conclude when either:
    - Maximum turns are reached, or
    - The moderator concluding the debate.